-Located at the southernmost tip of Conanicut Island in neighboring Jamestown, Beavertail Lighthouse offers panoramic views of Narragansett Bay, plus a museum boasting a collection of artifacts.
-Built in 1753, Beavertail Lighthouse is the third oldest in North America.
+Located at the southernmost tip of Conanicut Island in neighboring Jamestown, Beavertail Lighthouse offers panoramic views of Narragansett Bay, plus a museum brimming with artifacts.
+Built in 1753, it is the third oldest in North America.
 The light provides navigation for boats and ships entering Narragansett Bay in the East Passage between Conanicut Island and Newport.

 Pro Tip: The tower remains open through Columbus Day, and invites visitors to climb to the top for sweeping views of the bay.